cheeaun/checkweather-sg-native/README.md

 Up-to-the-minute weather viewable on the Today widget.
 The latest rain precipitation radar and temperature (°C) information are always accessible and viewable in a simple swipe to the Today View from the Lock screen or the Home Screen.
 Way more useful than any other weather widgets that only show temperatures and fancy charts.

+### **📡 Weather and radar map widget** (New for iOS 14+)

+At-a-glance weather map widget viewable on the Home Screen and Today View.
+The latest rain precipitation radar and temperature (°C) information are always accessible and viewable in 3 widget sizes.
+Way more useful than any other weather widgets that only show temperatures and fancy charts.

 ## Setup

 1. [Set up dev environment](https://reactnative.dev/docs/environment-setup) (Click on "React Native CLI Quickstart")